“Children need art and stories and poems and music as much as they need love and food and fresh air and play.”

 Reading Elephant Laos

-The project is mainly financed through donations or grants.
-Part of the logistics costs are covered by the sale of books and local handicrafts to tourists.
-Unfortunately, this is not possible during the coronavirus pandemic.
-The easiest way to support the work of the project is to make a donation → You can make your donation here.
+Reading Elephant Laos is mainly financed through donations or project funding.
+Part of the logistics costs are covered by selling books as well as local handicraft products to tourists.
+The easiest way to support the work of the project is to → make your donation here.

 School Libraries